Amaury-Vasquez/amaury-vasquez/README.md

 - 🤔  I’m also learning React and Python(django) at Platzi!. <br/>
 - 👯 My dream job is to be a remote Data Scientist. <br/>
 - 💬 Ask me about C/C++ and JS.
 I´ll be glad to help. <br/>
-- ⚡ Chess Player/Fan, Soccer entusiast. <br/>
+- ⚡ Chess Player/Fan, Soccer enthusiast. <br/>
 - 📫 How to reach me: <a href="https://twitter.com/AmauryVasquez11" target="_blank">  twitter.com/Amaury-Vasquez11 </a> | amaury.vasquezenriquez@gmail.com <br/> <br/> <br/>